the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/typescript.md

 };
 ~~~~~~~

-The reducer function manages the `Story` type as well, without really touching it due to `state` and `action` types.
+The reducer function manages the `Story` type as well without really touching it due to `state` and `action` types.
 As the application's developer, we know both objects and their shapes passed to this reducer function:

 {title="src/App.tsx",lang="javascript"}
 ~~~~~~~